thegetty/quire-docs/content/documentation/for-developers.md

 ### `q-contributor`

-*Can be used to create a page of contributor biographies, a section of bios for a single page, a simple list of contributors, a byline for a particular page, or other similar outputs.
-See [Contributors](/guide/contributors/).*
+Can be used to create a page of contributor biographies, a section of bios for a single page, a simple list of contributors, a byline for a particular page, or other similar outputs.
+See [*Contributors*](/documentation/contributors/).

 `{{</* q-contributor range="" format="" align="" */>}}`